vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 | SSL TPS (RSA2K)          | 750                      | 40K                                                   |
 | SSL TPS (ECC)            | 2000                     | 40K                                                   |

 Multiple performance vectors or features may have an impact on performance.
-For instance, to achieve 1 Gb/s of SSL throughput and 2000 TPS of SSL with EC certificates, NSX Advanced Load Balancer recommends two cores.
+For instance, to achieve 1 Gb/s of SSL throughput and 2000 TPS of SSL with EC certificates, NSX ALB recommends two cores.

-## Summary

-Tanzu Kubernetes Grid on vSphere on hyper-converged hardware offers high-performance potential, convenience, and addresses the challenges of creating, testing, and updating on-premises Kubernetes platforms in a consolidated production environment.
-This validated approach will result in a near-production quality installation with all the application services needed to serve combined or uniquely separated workload types through a combined infrastructure solution.

-This plan meets many Day 0 needs for quickly aligning product capabilities to full stack infrastructure, including networking, firewalling, load balancing, workload compute alignment, and other capabilities.

-## Deployment Instructions

-For instructions on how to deploy this reference design, see [Deploy Tanzu for Kubernetes Operations on vSphere with VMware VDS](../deployment-guides/tko-on-vsphere.md).